sourcehut-mirrors/chawan/lib/monoucha0/doc/manual.md

 ## Introduction

-Monoucha is a high-level wrapper to QuickJS.
-It was created for the [Chawan](https://sr.ht/~bptato/chawan) browser to avoid manually writing bindings to JS APIs.
+Monoucha is a high-level wrapper to QuickJS, created for the [Chawan](https://sr.ht/~bptato/chawan) browser with the primary aim of automatically generating bindings to JS APIs.

 While Monoucha *is* high-level, it does not try to completely abstract away the low-level details.
 You will in many cases have to use QuickJS APIs directly to achieve something; Monoucha only provides abstractions to APIs where doing something manually would be tedious and/or error-prone.

 Also note that Monoucha is *not* complete, and neither is QuickJS-NG.
-While a major API break for documented interfaces is unlikely, it may happen at any time in the future.
+Documented interfaces may break at any new release.
 Please pin a specific version if you need a stable API.

 ### Hello, world

-Let's start with a simplified version of the example from the README:
+A simple example:

 ```nim
 import monoucha/fromjs